'Trailblazer': Netball 'matriarch' Taini Jamison to be farewelled in Rotorua

 She was inducted into the Māori Sports Hall of Fame in 2006 and was made a life member of Netball New Zealand in 2010.

-- Jamison’s funeral service will be held at St Faith’s Anglican Church, Ohinemutu at 11am.
-It will be followed by burial at the Rotorua Cemetery, Sala St.
+- Jamison’s funeral service will be held at St Faith’s Anglican Church, Ōhinemutu at 11am.
+It will be followed by the burial at the Rotorua Cemetery, Sala St.